Jim Kiriakakis | Executive Producer

-his recent successes, with two shows airing as a
+recent successes with two shows airing as a result

 unusual and bizarre world of macabre historical

 13 episodes (as of this interview date), currently